 This document provides an overview of the greenhouse gas (GHG) emission reduction calculations for the additional diversion of organic material from the solid waste stream in 2015 (compared to the 2006 baseline), attributable to organics collection programs run by municipalities in the Metro Vancouver region.
-All municipalities in the region except for the City of Burnaby are signatories to the B.C.
+All municipalities in the region are signatories to the B.C.
 Climate Action Charter, and as such have made a voluntary commitment to make progress towards carbon neutrality.
 To balance their carbon inventories, they require "GHG reduction credits" (or "carbon credits") each year from projects such as this one.